rocketeers/rocketeer/README.md

 ## Setup

-Rocketeer provides a fast and easy to set-up way to deploy your Laravel projects. **Rocketeer requires Laravel 4.1***.
+Rocketeer provides a fast and easy to set-up way to deploy your Laravel projects.

+**Rocketeer requires Laravel 4.1 as it uses the new _illuminate/remote_ component***.

 To use it, add the following to your `composer.json` file :